COMMERCIAL REAL ESTATE DEVELOPMENT

 Legal Framework for Commercial Real Estate Development

 Around the world, governments of emerging economies are beginning to establish controls in industries with significant potential for growth such as real estate.
 The Land Use Act of 1978 stipulates that all land comprised in the territory of each State and such shall be held in trust and administered for the use and common benefit of all Nigerians.
-This implies that the highest interest a person or company can own on a land in Nigeria is a mere right of occupancy as it was confirmed by the Supreme Court of Nigeria in the case of Nkwocha v.
+This implies that the highest interest a person or company can own on land in Nigeria is a mere right of occupancy as it was confirmed by the Supreme Court of Nigeria in the case of Nkwocha v.
 The Governor of Anambra State.

 Nevertheless, the right to own a property in Nigeria is a constitutional right enshrined in the constitution and any derogation from such right must be justifiable within the exceptions permitted by the Constitution.